What the study found

 - It introduces q-analogues of addition related to gauge transformation.

-- A stated merit is that composition of two q-middle convolutions is additive.
+- The reformulation makes composition of two q-middle convolutions additive.

-- The authors give sufficient conditions for certain Jackson integrals to converge and satisfy the associated q-difference equation.
+- The authors give sufficient conditions for certain Jackson integrals to converge and satisfy a q-difference equation.

-- Several third-order linear q-difference equations are presented with solutions obtained by the methods in the paper.
+- Several third-order linear q-difference equations are presented with solutions from the new framework.

 Disclosure